|Best Overall||Good To-Go||Check Price||

 Dry and package your own backpacking meals, snacks, and jerkys

 Packing smart and light for the backcountry doesn’t have to mean “roughing it” on quality.
-In fact, my goal for every trip is to actually do the opposite.
+In fact, my goal for every trip is to do the opposite.
 It’s great to be as comfortable as possible, and you can do that without bringing your whole fridge with you.
 And sometimes that comfort can come in a shockingly light package.
 The best backpacking food is lightweight, crammed with calories and nutrients, and yes, actually tastes good.
 Your meals’ quality, the waste you’ll need to pack out, and the length of your trip are all critical to consider before heading into the backcountry.
-Poor planning can could leave you hungry at best, and at worst, it could get you killed.
+Poor planning can leave you hungry at best, and at worst, it could get you killed.

 - Best Overall Backpacking Food Brand: Good To-Go